Hint

 @Insert Annotation

-Marks an interface method and accepts a string or string array that represents an INSERT statement.
+Marks an interface method to execute an INSERT statement.

 Example: insert a user record